CloudDCrow/bunny-game/README.md

-# Test-Game
+# Bunny Game

-A simple game to test github and its functions.
+A simple game made in java.